 Medicare enrollment has been on an upward trend for over a decade.
-Total benefit payments increased by $269 billion from 2008 and 2018 and in the latter year, accounted for 15% of federal spending.
-That expenditure is expected to rise to 18% by 2029.
-Once you enroll in this rapidly growing health insurance program, you’ll be joining 62.8 million other Americans who use Medicare health insurance programs as of 2020 — counting those with Part A and/or B — and 47.4 million people also receive coverage for prescription drugs via Part D. These figures represent an increase of roughly 1.5 million people per year in each category of coverage.
+Total benefit payments increased by $288 billion from 2011 and 2021 and in the latter year, accounted for 10% of federal spending.
+That expenditure is expected to rise to 18% by 2032.

-Because of its complexity, Medicare is often misunderstood and not taken advantage of to its full extent by seniors who would benefit from the goods and services it covers.
-Adding to the confusion are the many different categories of Medicare, which include parts A, B, and D as well as supplemental plans like Medicare Advantage and Medigap.
+Because of its complexity, Medicare is often misunderstood.
+This means seniors are not taking advantage of Medicare to its full extent.
+Adding to the confusion are the many different categories of Medicare — parts A, B, and D as well as Medicare Advantage (also known as Part C), and Medigap.

-After reading this guide, you will have a better understanding of who Medicare is for, what it does and doesn’t cover as well as the eligibility requirements and steps to enrolling in the various Medicare programs.
+This guide will provide you with a better understanding of who Medicare is for, what it does and doesn’t cover, as well as the eligibility requirements and steps to enrolling in the various Medicare programs.

 Medicare Basics: Parts and Coverage